 Since some communication networks may add a header that precedes the SIT message, MCCs must be able to identify the beginning of a SIT message.
-The presence of SIT Message Fields 1 - 3 shall be used to identify the beginning of a SIT message.
-That is, Message Fields 1 - 3 shall have the format "/nnnnn nnnnn/nnnn/nn nn nnnn", where n is a numeral between 0 - 9.
+The presence of SIT Message Fields 1 - 3 shall be used to identify the beginning of the SIT message text.
+That is, Message Fields 1 - 3 shall have the format "/nnnn nnnnn/nnnn/nn nn nnnn", where n is a numeral between 0 - 9.